Fantom-foundation/fantom-govern/README.md

 #### Voting tally

-Each proposal has the following parameters which define requirements for the proposal to get approved:
+Each proposal has the following parameters, which define requirements for the proposal to get approved:
 - Minimum voting turnout (min. votes)
 - Minimum voting agreement
 - Minimum voting end time